 Do you need a typist, a stenographer, or a transcriptionist?

-What you need depends on the needs of your company.
-If you’re looking for a full-time employee that can type documents fast and do other tasks, you need a typist.
+What you need depends on your company’s specific needs.
+If you’re looking for a full-time employee who can type documents fast and do other tasks, you need a typist.

-If you need in-person transcription (either physically or through video/audio call) for a court hearing, a conference, or an important meeting, a stenographer will do the job.
+If you need in-person transcription (either in person or via video/audio call) for a court hearing, conference, or important meeting, a stenographer will handle the task.

 A company that wants to convert audio to text needs a transcriptionist.